 Hahaha.
 Cool, cool.

 When we met.
-He and I would go and eat some… once a
+He and I would go and eat some… every once a in while.

 Warren looked over,